Labu language: Vowels

+Consonants

 Tone contrasts

 The vowels of some words in Labu are distinguished by lowered pitch, which is marked orthographically by a grave accent.
 Labu distinctions in tone are thus based on register tone, not contour tone as in Mandarin Chinese.
 Register tone contrasts are a relatively recent innovation of the North Huon Gulf languages, which many Labu speakers include in their linguistic repertoires, so one should not look back to voice contrasts in Proto-Oceanic (POc) or some other ancestral language to explain the origins of tone contrasts in Labu.
 Instead, one should look to areal influences, primarily from neighboring Bukawa.